-IRWM implementation grant competition is slightly different in that funding is allocated to individual funding areas.
+IRWM Grants are awarded on a competitive basis using specific criteria contained in the PSPs.
+The types of competition vary with differing grants.
+IRWM Implementation Grant funding is allocated to individual funding areas, shown in Figure 1.
 If there are multiple IRWM regions in a funding area, those IRWM regions are competing for the funding allocated to that funding area.
 DWR will make funding decisions based on application scores within a funding area.
 In order to ensure wise investments of State general obligation bond funds, minimum scores for various criteria may be implemented to ensure that quality proposals are awarded funding.